Developing a Mobile Banking Application: Must-Have Features, Stages, and Challenges in 2023

 The boost in mobile banking popularity drives tighter competition in the area, meaning that a bank’s app must satisfy all (or at least most) customer expectations.
 Let’s see what aspects must be considered to achieve this.

 As soon as it refers to sensitive data, customers need a guarantee of supreme security level.
 For businesses, it’s vital to protect financial data, including transactions and card details.
-A banking application is expected to provide two-factor authentication via SMS or email codes, as well as the implementation of biometric, touch, or facial identification options for quick log-in.
+An application is expected to provide two-factor authentication via SMS or email codes, as well as the implementation of biometric, touch, or facial identification options for quick log-in.

 State regulators keep a tight eye on the fintech sector and the pressure increases as the amount of money processed by digital solutions grows.
 It is essential to comply with the local laws of the country and/or state it operates in.
 Among the most notable regulations in the US is Know Your Customer (KYC) compliance.
 It requires a bank to monitor and check ongoing transactions to ensure they aren’t involved in money laundering, and verify the origin of large sums that exceed certain thresholds.